 Sarah Wood is a content strategist and copywriter working mostly in the B2B technology space, with over 20 years of experience in delivering complex e-commerce and content-led projects for brands including Dell, T-Mobile, and Vodafone.

 12. Gina Balarin, TEDx Speaker, Author, Founder of Verballistics and Creator of Stories as Service

 "Storytelling is hot.
 It makes sense because nothing is quite as authentic (or as convincing) as your customers waxing lyrical about your brand.
 After all, why would they do it if they didn’t really believe in your product/service?

 "But then the challenge is: how do you convince their brand to let you use their logo!
 The fact is, often, you can’t.
-The best way to get brands to give you the okay is to build the requirement for a case study right into their initial contract — usually sales do this in exchange for agreeing to lower the price.
+The best way to get brands to give you the okay is to build the requirement for a case study right into their initial contract — usually sales does this in exchange for agreeing to lower the price.
 (If they don’t do this at your company, get them to add this in ASAP!)

 "Even if your brand won’t agree to let you use their name or logo, there is still hope!
-The power lies in the customers own words.
+The power lies in the customer's own words.

 Tip #1: keep their words, language, tone and style in your testimonials, case studies and quotes.

 Tip #2: use their job title (or an approximation) even if you can’t use their brand.

 Tip #3: use their first name, even if you can’t use their whole name.